nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 - Source files are loaded from CSV via Fabric Copy job into a text-only staging layer, then cast and validated in SQL — not yet a cloud-hosted, continuously-refreshing source.
 - `Dim_UserDepartmentMap` is currently a small manually-entered table, not yet sourced from the Warehouse or an HR/directory system.
 - RLS is validated using View As Role in Desktop and Test as role in the Service, for an authorised department user; cross-department denial and unmapped-user scenarios are not yet separately documented.
 Multi-user validation with separate accounts requires Entra ID group assignment.
-- The project is not yet under Git version control — currently `.pbix` only, not `.pbip`.
 - Refresh is manual; no scheduled/automated refresh is currently configured.

 **Delivered since the initial build**